vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/customize/presets.md

 Usage:

-Override `@theme-hope/modules/blog/components/BlogHero` and import the above component into the `heroBg` slot of the original `BlogHero`.
+Override `@theme-hope/modules/blog/components/BlogHero` and import the above component into the `bg` slot of the original `BlogHero`.

 ::: details Code Example